 COVID Safety at Herts

-We all have a personal responsibility to keep ourselves and each other safe.
+Following latest Government updates, we have updated our guidance.
 Read below to see what the University is doing and what you can do to help.

 We will continue to maintain our enhanced cleaning regime on campus, which includes: